medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 On page 10 in the use case document the usage of the report of admission flag is further described. <a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#12-use-cases">Click here to finde the use cases</a>.

 ## 3 Examples in a HospitalNotification Message
-In the <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a>, the required content of a HospitalNotification message is illustrated.
+In the <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a>, the required content of a HospitalNotification message is illustrated.
 There is a difference between the required elements and MustSupport elements, as the required element must always be included in a message.
 Similarly, MustSupport elements must be included if they are present in the sender's system and the receiver must be able to handle the information if it is included.
 Thus, there is a discrepancy between the elements mentioned in the table above and <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> .

-The messages in <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> illustrate an admission and discharge of a patient.
+The message in <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and in <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a> illustrate an admission and discharge of a patient.
 The patient, service provider organization, sender and receiver information are identical since both messages are sent from a hospital to a municipality.

-In 'Message 2: Discharge Inpatient to Home' there are two MedComMessagingProvenances, as all provenance instances in a stream of messages must be included, as it constitutes a messaging history.
+In 'Message 2: Discharge Inpatient to Home'(in <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a>) there are two MedComMessagingProvenances, as all provenance instances in a stream of messages must be included, as it constitutes a messaging history.

 Some of the information does not fulfill the requirements in the IG.
 This accounts for the id’s and organization identifiers.
 These are made up to simplify the example.